If your time to you is worth savin'

 Driver based budgeting

-Whichever method you choose, make it a rolling budget
+Whichever method you choose, make it a rolling forecast

-Instead of being rigid and based on dated assumptions made at the start of the financial or calendar year, a rolling budget can be adjusted based on your current reality.
-With a rolling budget, companies are able to adjust their forecasts and reallocate their financial resources strategically in real time to:
+Instead of basing your forecast on dated assumptions made at the start of the financial or calendar year, a rolling forecast can be adjusted based on your current reality.
+With a rolling forecast, companies are able to adjust their expectations and reallocate their financial resources strategically in real time to:

 With the comprehensive visibility Drivetrain provides, you can review your budget, compare the budget vs. actuals, and assess real-time data with ease.
 This makes it possible to adjust projections and strategies in response to actual performance.